 An animation set resource contains a list of .dae files or other .animationset files from where to read animations.
 Adding one .animationset files to another is handy if you share partial sets of animations between several models.
 See the 3D graphics manual for details.

 An atlas is a set of separate images that are compiled into a larger sheet for performance and memory reasons.
 They can contain still images or flip-book animated series of images.
 Atlases are used by GUI, Sprite, Spine model and ParticleFX components to share graphics resources.
-See the 2D graphics documentation for more information.
+See the Atlas documentation for more information.

 The builtins project folder is a read-only folder containing useful default resources.
 Here you find the default renderer, render script, materials and more.
 If you need custom modifications on any of these resources, simply copy them into your project and edit as you see fit.

 The camera component helps to decide what part of the game world should be visible and how it should be projected.
 A common use case is to attach a camera to the player game object, or to have a separate game object with a camera that follows the player around with some smoothing algorithm.
 See the Camera documentation for more information.

 Collision objects are components that extend game objects with physical properties (like spatial shape, weight, friction and restitution).
 These properties govern how the collision object should collide with other collision objects.
 The most common types of collision objects are kinematic objects, dynamic objects and triggers.
 A kinematic object gives detailed collision information that you have to manually respond to, a dynamic object is automatically simulated by the physics engine to obey Newtonian laws of physics.
 Triggers are simple shapes that detect if other shapes have entered or exited the trigger.
 See the Physics documentation for details on how this works.